Free Cervical Cancer Screenings for Women in Nigeria

 According to the World Health Organization, it is estimated that over 311,000 women worldwide have died from cervical cancer.
 It's one of the most successfully treated forms of cancer, especially if detected early and managed effectively.

 Unfortunately, many women don't have access to health services for prevention, curative treatment or palliative care.
 In about 99% of cases, cervical cancer is associated with infection by human papillomaviruses (HPV).
 Regular cervical screening and vaccination can save thousands of life every year and ASEC is making access to life-saving screenings a reality.

-Sr. Eunice graduated from ASEC’s SLDI Finance Track in 2009 and is one of the beneficiaries of the Conrad N. Hilton Fund for Sisters SLDI Alumnae Signature Grant through which she received $25,000 to purchase a Cervical Screening machine in June 2015.
+Sr. Eunice Okobia, MMM, graduated from ASEC’s Sisters Leadership Development Initiative (SLDI) program in Nigeria in 2009.
+She is one of the beneficiaries of the Conrad N. Hilton Fund for Sisters SLDI Alumnae Signature Grant through which she received $25,000 to purchase a cervical screening machine in 2015.

 Learn more about World Cancer Awareness Day at worldcancerday.org.